Asia Society Triennial

 The Triennial exhibition has been conceived of as a city-wide platform that will provide a unique forum for intellectual exchange about and direct engagement with the rich tapestry of Asian cultures that make up a significant, yet historically less understood demographic within New York City.
 The festival will bring together around forty artists with scientists, policy analysts, and thought leaders from countries spanning Asia, Australia, the Middle East, Europe, and the Americas.
 We Do Not Dream Alone alludes to the acts of personal and communal dreaming and imagining that are central to artistic practice and to humanity itself.
 The Triennial will be free at all locations for New Yorkers and tourists alike.
 A roster of free public programs and community outreach initiatives will be organized during the course of the exhibition to enhance the reception and understanding of the works on view for visitors.

-The Triennial is organized by Boon Hui Tan, Vice President of Global Arts and Cultural Programs, and Director of Asia Society Museum; and Michelle Yun, Senior Curator of Modern and Contemporary Art and Associate Director of the Triennial.
+The Triennial is organized by Boon Hui Tan, Vice President of Global Artistic Programs and Director of Asia Society Museum; and Michelle Yun, Senior Curator of Modern and Contemporary Art and Associate Director of the Triennial.
 Agnes Hsu-Tang, Ph.D. is the Executive Chair, leading the steering committee and guiding Triennial collaborations with other cultural organizations.

 The steering committee includes:

 Dr. Andreas Teoh